Compliance Framework Information Listed Alphabetically

 Conditions of compliance

-From 1 January 2012, early years education and care services must meet the requirements of the National Quality Framework.
+Early years education and care services must meet the requirements of the National Quality Framework.
 An education and care service is any service providing or intending to provide education and care on a regular basis to children under the age of 13 years.
 This includes family day care, long day care, outside school hours care and preschools (kindergartens).

 The approved provider of a service must ensure that at all times that while children are being educated and cared for by the service, at least one educator must hold a current approved first aid qualification and have undertaken current approved anaphylaxis management training.
 Asthma management training is also required.